Shirley Porter

-While leader of Westminster City Council, Porter oversaw the "Building Stable Communities" policy — later described as the "homes for votes scandal" — and was subsequently accused of gerrymandering.
-The policy was judged illegal by the district auditor, and a surcharge of £27m was levied on her in 1996.
+While leader of Westminster City Council, Porter oversaw the "Building Stable Communities" policy – later described as the "homes for votes scandal" – and was subsequently accused of gerrymandering.
+The policy was judged illegal by the district auditor, and a surcharge of £27 million was levied on her in 1996.
 This was later raised to £42 million with interest and costs.
 She eventually settled in 2004, paying a final settlement of £12.3 million.
 Porter moved to Herzliya Pituah in Israel in 1994 during the inquiry into homes for votes.
 She bought a flat in London in 2006, but continued to spend most of her time in Israel.
-She has been a governor of Tel Aviv University and, through the Porter Foundation, funded buildings and projects at the university.
+She was a governor of Tel Aviv University and, through the Porter Foundation, funded buildings and projects at the university.